 When you invest the same amount regularly, you end up buying fewer units when the market is up and more units when the market is down.
 This may cut your average cost per share.

 Here's an example of how dollar cost averaging might work over a six-month period (actual results will vary).

 With dollar cost averaging, you tend to worry less about market fluctuations and whether you chose the right time to invest.
-If you use this strategy throughout your period of investing, you may be able to reduce the volatility in your portfolio by as much as 40%.1
+If you use this strategy throughout your period of investing, you may be able to reduce the volatility in your portfolio.

 Another advantage is that you end up buying more units when prices are lower.
 A dollar cost averaging strategy involves continuous investment, regardless of the investment’s fluctuating prices.
 Be sure to consider your financial ability to continue purchases through periods of low price levels.

 If you're enrolled in your employer-sponsored plan, like a 401(k), 457 or 403(b) plan, you're actually practicing dollar cost averaging.
-You're making contributions in consistent amounts, and you're able to take advantage of regular investing through payroll deductions.
+You're making regular contributions in consistent amounts, through payroll deductions.